Shows: 1212

 [

 WikiPedia] Lewis Allan Reed (March 2, 1942 – October 27, 2013) was an American musician and songwriter.
-He was the guitarist, singer, and principal songwriter for the rock band The Velvet Underground and had a solo career that spanned five decades.
+He was the guitarist, singer, and principal songwriter for the rock band the Velvet Underground and had a solo career that spanned five decades.
 Although not commercially successful during its existence, the Velvet Underground came to be regarded as one of the most influential bands in the history of underground and alternative rock music.
 Reed's distinctive deadpan voice, poetic and transgressive lyrics, and experimental guitar playing were trademarks throughout his long career.

-Reed participated in the re-formation of the Velvet Underground in the 1990s, and he made several more albums, including a collaboration album with John Cale titled Songs for Drella, which was a tribute to their former mentor Andy Warhol.
+Reed participated in the re-formation of the Velvet Underground in the 1990s.
+He also made several more albums, including a collaboration album with John Cale titled Songs for Drella which was a tribute to their former mentor Andy Warhol.
 Magic and Loss (1992) would become Reed's highest-charting album on the UK Albums Chart, peaking at No. 6.
+He contributed music to two theatrical interpretations of 19th-century writers, one of which he developed into an album titled The Raven.
+Reed was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground in 1996 and as a solo act in 2015.